MordecaiMalignatus/logrs/README.md

  14:09 - test!
 ```

 It sorts them neatly into daily files in ISO (yyyy-mm-dd) format, into a folder of your choosing.
-(For which you currently have to edit the code, dotfile soon to come.)
+(by default, `~/logs/`, but editable in the `~/.logrs` dotfile which is created upon use.)

 ### That's all?
 What about searching?
 There's a `search` subcommand that wraps `grep`: